Air Canada Jetz

-Air Canada Jetz is a charter airline headquartered in Montreal, Quebec and a wholly owned subsidiary of Air Canada.
+Air Canada Jetz is a Canadian charter airline headquartered in Montreal and a wholly owned subsidiary of Air Canada.
 Established and starting operations on October 31, 2001, it operates a premium business service for corporate clients and professional sports teams.
 The airline was originally headed by Robert Perrault, former president of Air Alliance.
-Currently, it is headed by Alain Boudreau.

-As of November 2022, Air Canada Jetz operates one Airbus A319 configured with 58 business class seats and five Airbus A320s configured with 66 business class seats.

 Charters

 Sports teams

-Jetz is the official carrier for all seven Canadian teams and one U.S team of the National Hockey League (NHL).
-It has assumed this role for the Vancouver Canucks, Calgary Flames, Edmonton Oilers, Ottawa Senators, Montreal Canadiens and Toronto Maple Leafs since its inception, with the Winnipeg Jets added for the 2011–2012 season.
+Jetz is the official carrier for all seven Canadian teams and one U.S. team of the National Hockey League (NHL).
+It has assumed this role for the Vancouver Canucks, Calgary Flames, Edmonton Oilers, Ottawa Senators, Montreal Canadiens and Toronto Maple Leafs since its inception, with the Winnipeg Jets added for the 2011–12 season.
 Since its inception into the NHL in 2021, the Seattle Kraken have chosen Jetz as its official carrier.
-Jetz has also been the carrier for several US-based NHL franchises, including the Boston Bruins for the 2008 season, the Anaheim Ducks for the 2009–2010 season, the Los Angeles Kings for the 2011–2012 season, and the Washington Capitals for the 2010–2011 season.
+Jetz has also been the carrier for several US-based NHL franchises, including the Boston Bruins for the 2008 season, the Anaheim Ducks for the 2009–10 season, the Los Angeles Kings for the 2011–12 season, and the Washington Capitals for the 2010–11 season.

 On March 31, 2014, the Ottawa Citizen reported that Air Canada "has made a decision to exit this segment of the market."
-However, service has not been terminated, and on March 17, 2015, the company announced a 6-year contract with several NHL teams starting from the 2015–2016 season.
+However, service has not been terminated, and on March 17, 2015, the company announced a 6-year contract with several NHL teams starting from the 2015–16 season.

-Jetz was also the carrier of the Toronto Raptors of the National Basketball Association (NBA) until 2016 when they switched to Delta Air Lines, and since April 2010, the Toronto Blue Jays of Major League Baseball (MLB).
-This was the first time Jetz operated sport charters during the summer.

 The Dallas Stars began using Air Canada Jetz starting with the 2022 Stanley Cup Playoffs.

+Since the 2023-24 season, the Buffalo Sabres and Colorado Avalanche have used Air Canada Jetz.